Course Content and Outcome Guide for BI 212

 - Special Fee:

 Course DescriptionIncludes inheritance, the genetic code, modern and classical genetics, evolution, diversity, and systematics.
 May include some dissection of plants and animals.
 The second course in a three-course sequence for students majoring in biology and the sciences, including pre-medical, pre-dental, chiropractic, pharmacy, and related fields.
-Prerequisite: BI 211 and its prerequisite requirements.
+Prerequisites: BI 211 and its prerequisite requirements.
 Audit available.

 Addendum to Course Description